- Tour Plan

 Experience Wilderness 8 days Manu Tour

-Be ready for creating life-time experiences on Manu Tour
+Be ready for creating a once in a lifetime experience on this Manu Tour.

-- What about paddling a Catamaran searching for Giant river otters.
+- What about paddling at Catamaran searching for Giant river otters?

-- Exploring trails and walk-in pristine network of trails to encounter majestic Giant Kapok Trees that reach over 195 Ft.
+- Exploring trails and the pristine network of trails to encounter majestic Giant Kapok Trees that reach over 195 Ft.

-- Be surrounded by curious monkeys in the pristine rainforest.
+- While being surrounded by curious monkeys in the jungle rainforest.

-- Observe the aquatic birds and reptiles along the boat journey.
+- Observe on the boat, the aquatic birds and reptiles along the shores.

-- Grab your torches for night walks to observe the most bizarre living creatures, pray mantis, millipedes, grasshoppers, colorful frogs, slender and nice patterned arboreal snakes.
+- Also, if you’re feeling brave.
+Grab your torches for night walks to observe the most bizarre living creatures that dwell in the darkness; praying mantis, millipedes, grasshoppers, colorful frogs, slender and patterned arboreal snakes.

-- Walk up to the canopy tower and viewing platforms that overlook the Otorongo Oxbow lakes, where top predators can be seen Large Black caimans, Giant River otters, and Harpy Eagle.
+- Another wild watch opportunity.
+Walk up to the canopy tower and viewing platforms that overlook the Otorongo Oxbow lakes, where top predators can be seen Large Black caimans, Giant River otters, and Harpy Eagle.

-- The riverboat excursions are lifetime experience keep your eyes open to find the most interesting wildlife such as black caimans if lucky enough anacondas or jaguars.
+- The riverboat excursions are a lifetime experience to keep your eyes open to find the most interesting wildlife such as black caimans if lucky enough anacondas or jaguars.

-- Our Experienced Local Guides and their knowledge of rainforest will make wildlife spotting possible and this trip memorable.
+- Our Experienced Local Guides and their knowledge of the rainforest will make wildlife spotting more than possible.
+Making this one of the most memorable trips of a lifetime.

 Extreme Biodiversity at Manu National Park